Pond Filters 101: A Step-by-Step Guide to Making the Right Choice for Australian Conditions

 Oase Filtoclear 30000

 Biological filters are designed to promote the growth of beneficial bacteria that break down organic waste in the pond.
 These filters contain a medium, such as bio-balls or foam blocks, which provide a large surface area for the bacteria to colonise.
-As the water passes through the filter, it comes into contact with the bacteria, which remove harmful substances and convert them into less toxic compounds.
+As the water passes through the filter, it comes into contact with the bacteria, which remove harmful substances and convert them into less toxic compounds that can be used by plants in the pond as a source of nutrient.

 Biological filters are highly effective in maintaining water quality and are suitable for ponds with a moderate fish population.
 They are particularly useful for ponds with a heavy plant load, as the plants can benefit from the nutrients released by the bacteria.